mturk/svcbatch/README.md

   `sc.exe control [service name] 234` command.

-  In case the **rule** starts with the capital letter `T`, log files will be truncated insteadotated.
+  In case the **rule** starts with the capital letter `T`, log files will be truncated instead rotated.

   This is useful when a log is processed in real time by a command like tail, and there is no need for archived data.